wunderio/sshd-gitauth/README.md

 This is a custom container that will authorize users based on their SSH private key.
 The key whitelist is built by listing all users that belong to a certain github organisation.

 You need to supply Github API Personal access token that will be used to get the list of organisation users.
-The access can be read only, following permissions are sufficient for the task: `public_repo, read:org, read:public_key, repo:status`.
+The access can be read only, following permissions are needed for the task: `repo`.

 # Configuration